-Audit Fees
+Audit and Other Fees

-For professional services rendered for the annual audit of the Company's consolidated financial statements, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$197,100 for Fiscal 2008 and \$188,900 for Fiscal 2007.
+For professional services rendered for the annual audit of the Company's consolidated financial statements and internal controls, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$445,000 for Fiscal 2009 and \$499,000 for Fiscal 2008.
+Included in such amounts are fees associated with Sarbanes-Oxley Section 404 requirements of \$243,000 for Fiscal 2009 and \$302,000 for Fiscal 2008.